rootstrap/rails_api_base/README.md

 7. `rspec` and make sure all tests pass
 8. `rails s`
 9. You can now try your REST services!

+## How to use with docker

+1. Have docker and docker-compose installed
+2. build and run the application with `docker-compose up`
+3. Run `docker-compose exec web bash -c "rails db:create db:migrate"`
+4. You can now try your REST services!

 ## Gems